UN atomic watchdog: Return to Iran nuclear deal possible

 Grossi said it was important for the JCPOA powers to use this three-month “diplomatic window of opportunity” that Iran has granted.

-“In this time period the parties involved will hopefully be able to achieve, or at least start to move back to the JCPOA,” he said.
+“In this time period, the parties involved will hopefully be able to achieve, or at least start to move back to the JCPOA,” he said.